yalabot/angular-foundation/src/tooltip/docs/readme.md

 - `tooltip-trigger`: What should trigger a show of the tooltip?
 - `tooltip-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?
+- `selector`: CSS selector that specifies the element that should display the tooltip.

 The tooltip directives require the `$position` service.